-"Passing the FBI fitness test is essential—not only to completing the rest of the Basic Field Training Course but to ensure new agents can effectively carry out their duties.
+"Passing the FBI fitness test is essential—not only for completing the rest of the Basic Field Training Course but to ensure new agents can effectively carry out their duties."

 Liz, a mid-west native, worked her way through years of higher education and a career practicing civil law before applying to the FBI.
 Now she’s finally at the FBI Academy in Quantico, Virginia under a hot August sun ready to endure the challenges ahead her.